-After several weeks of speculation, uncertainties, and even the temporary cancellation of construction, China has become the chosen one to build the very first high speed Indonesia rail – a 150-km line connecting Jakarta and Bandung, the business hub in the West Java province.
+After several weeks of uncertainty, and even the temporary cancellation of construction, China was chosen over Japan to build high speed Indonesia rail.
+The 150-km line will connect Jakarta and Bandung, West Java’s business hub.

-Both of the Asian infrastructure construction powerhouses have been vying for this US$5 to US$6 billion contract ever since China joined the bidding game in April 2015.
+Both Asian powerhouses have been vying for this US$5 to US$6 billion contract ever since China joined the bidding game.

 And now that the winner of this race has been decided, an analysis of how and why China won is in order.
 To start off, the terms proposed by both countries are further examined.